 The possibility of common side effects vary and depend on the condition treated.
 See the product information leaflet for more details on side effects and their frequency (eMC, 2019).

 Common side-effects associated with apixaban use include:

-- haemorrhage (bleeding from the nose, gums, urine, in the stomach, mouth or the vagina)
+- Hemorrhage (bleeding from the nose, gums, urine, in the stomach, mouth, or the vagina)